radlinskii/rustberry-pi-pico/README.md

 ## Description

 The ultimate goal for this repo is to implement a keyboard firmware in **Rust** and run it on **Raspberry Pi Pico**,<br/>
-but as I need to learn working with **embedded rust** first, I decided to put any projects I run on my **Pico** as a separate binary crate in `src/binary`.
+but as I need to learn working with **embedded rust** first, I decided to put any projects I run on my **Pico** as a separate example crate in `src/examples/{example-name}/example.rs`.
 Those programs will probably include experimenting with different features of the **Pico**.

 ## Getting Started